Okadaic acid: Toxicology

 The main route of exposure to DSP from okadaic acid and its relatives is through the consumption of shellfish.
 It was initially shown that the toxic agents responsible for DSP tend to be most concentrated in the hepatopancreas, followed by the gills for certain shellfish.
 The symptoms for diarrhetic shellfish poisoning include intense diarrhea and severe abdominal pains, and rarely nausea and vomiting, and they tend to occur anytime between 30 minutes and at most 12 hours after consuming toxic shellfish.
 It has been estimated that it takes roughly 40 μg of okadaic acid to trigger diarrhea in adult humans.

 Medical uses

 Because of its inhibitory effects in phosphatases, okadaic acid has shown promise in the world of medicine for numerous potential uses.
-During its initial discovery, okadaic acid, specifically the crude source extract, showed potent inhibition of cancer cells, and so initial interest in the family of molecules tended to center around that feature.
-However, it was shown that the more cytotoxic component of H. okadai was actually a separate family of compounds, the Halichondrines, and as such research into the cytotoxicity of okadaic acid decreased.
+During its initial discovery, okadaic acid, specifically the crude source extract, showed potent inhibition of cancer cells.
+However, it was shown that the more cytotoxic component of H. okadai was a separate family of compounds, the Halichondrines, and as such research into the cytotoxicity of okadaic acid decreased.
 However, the unique function of okadaic acid upon cells maintained biological interest in the molecule.
 Okadaic acid has been shown to have neurotoxic, immunotoxic, and embryotoxic effects.
 Furthermore, in two-stage carcinogenesis of mouse skin, the molecule and its relatives have been shown to have tumor promoting effects.
 Because of this, the effects of okadaic acid on Alzheimer's, AIDS, diabetes, and other human diseases have been studied.